RenderKit/ospray/doc/api.md

   bool       geometryLights       true  whether to render light emitted from
                                         geometries

-  int        rouletteDepth           5  ray recursion depth at which to
+  int        roulettePathLength      5  ray recursion depth at which to
                                         start Russian roulette termination

   float      maxContribution         ∞  samples are clamped to this value
                                         before they are accumulated into
                                         the framebuffer

-  OSPTexture backplate            NULL  [texture] image used as background,
-                                        replacing visible lights in infinity
-                                        (e.g., the [HDRI light])

-  vec4f      shadowCatcherPlane      0  optional invisible plane that captures
-                                        shadows for compositing
   ---------- ---------------- --------  -------------------------------------
   : Special parameters understood by the path tracer.